 But running successful and engaging sales takes a little more than just lowering the prices of all of your products.
 When you can tap into relevant holidays/events and theme your sales in a way that your niche will appreciate (even just for specific designs), that’s ideal.
 Here are just a few ideas to get you brainstorming some fall sales that are more than just “fall sales”!

 *Suggested time window: For “start of fall” sales, beginning of September to the first week of October.
-For “End of Summer” summer style sales, the beginning of September (first few weeks) is a good time.
+For “End of Summer” summer style sales, the beginning of September and last week of August.

 Tapping into your customers’ interests with themes they’ll appreciate is a great way to create customer loyalty as well as scoring sales.
 And there are a thousand ways you can do this with your shop.